-The message syntax of the traffic the query generates is specified in [MS-DRSR] section 4.1.3 for the remote procedure call (RPC) method, DRSCrackNames.
-The Client makes the call to the GP server with the dwInVersion set to 1 with a DRS_MSG_CRACKREQ pMsgIn structure parameter that passes in the specified account name in the format DS_NT4_ACCOUNT_NAME, as specified in [MS-DRSR] section 4.1.4.1.3.
+The message syntax of the traffic the query generates is specified in [MS-DRSR] section 4.1.4 for the remote procedure call (RPC) method, DRSCrackNames.
+The Client makes the call to the Group Policy server with the dwInVersion set to 1 with a DRS_MSG_CRACKREQ pMsgIn structure parameter that passes in the specified account name in the format DS_NT4_ACCOUNT_NAME, as specified in [MS-DRSR] section 4.1.4.1.3.
 As specified in [MS-DRSR], the method returns a code of 0 if it is successful with a DRS_MSG_CRACKREPLY structure that contains a DS_NAME_RESULTW structure, which in turn contains an array of DS_NAME_RESULT_ITEMW structures, each of which corresponds to a requested name.
-Inside each DS_NAME_RESULT_ITEMW structure is a pName field that contains the fully qualified distinguished name for the corresponding requested account.
+Inside each DS_NAME_RESULT_ITEMW structure is a pName field that contains the fully qualified distinguished name in Unicode format for the corresponding requested account.

 Field Value

 CodePage MUST be set to 0.

 LocaleId MUST be set to 0.

 dwFlags MUST be set to 0.

-formatOffered 2 Note In this DRS_MSG_CRACKREQ structure sent by the Client to the GP server, one of the elements in the rpNames parameter MUST be of the form DS_NT4_ACCOUNT_NAME, as specified in [MS-DRSR] section 4.1.4.1.3.
-Any or all other formats specified in [MS-DRSR] section 4.1.4.1.2 MAY also be included.
+formatOffered 2 Note In this DRS_MSG_CRACKREQ structure sent by the Client to the Group Policy server, one of the elements in the rpNames parameter MUST be of the form DS_NT4_ACCOUNT_NAME, as specified in [MS-DRSR] section 4.1.4.1.3.
+Any or all other formats specified in [MS-DRSR] section 4.1.4.1.3 MAY also be included.
 These other optional formats MAY be ignored by Group Policy: Core Protocol implementations.

-formatDesired 1 Note According to the syntax specified in [MS-DRSR] section 4.1.4.1.3, if one of the
+formatDesired 1